Shorya-Singh/Deep-Learning-Identifying-Motifs-of-Tumour-Tissue-Architecture/timelog.md

 * *4 hours* Configured DEC implementation to be compatible with GPU

 ### 2 Nov 2021
-* *4 hours* Changed the DEC implementation to make it use GPU and reconfigured tensorflow -GPU
+* *4 hours* Configured and troublshot tensorflow-gpu to make it work in my environment

 ### 5 Nov 2021
 * *2 hours* Configured keras backend to make it use tensorflow